Today, I left Rawlins to begin what should be a four and a half day stretch to South Pass City, my next resupply point.

 The trail began going through a patchwork of public and private land.
 There were trail signs that marked the boundary, unusual in that they were marked as “public” on one side and “private, stay on the trail”, on the other.
 However, most of these signs were knocked over (by cows, likely; there were cow pies everywhere), and it was hard to keep track of whether I was in public land or not.
 The stormclouds grew, raining off in the distance.

 8 pm approached, and I began looking for a campsite.
 This was difficult, since the public easement across private land was only thirty feet wide.
 (It was unclear if this was thirty feet in total, or thirty feet from the trail’s centerline.
-I assumed the latter, out of an abundance of caution.)
+I assumed the former, out of an abundance of caution.)

 As I was heading up a hill, I saw a curious sight, a tent planted directly on the trail.
 This was normally not something I’d ever consider, but given the situation — just a few minutes before sunset, and literally nowhere else that was actually suitable — I was open to the idea myself.
 About five minutes later, I found a place where there was just barely enough of a cleared flat area next to the trail that I could set up — though I still had to avoid cactuses and cow pies.